Pixel Service Integration Guide

 - Rokt can see that the user progressed through the funnel (high intent signal).

-- Rokt places those users into a retargeting audience to re-engage them after the session ends.
+- Rokt places those users into a retargeting audience to re-engage them, and recognizes them as the same user if they return.

 1.3 Set user attributes1.3 Set user attributes への直接リンク